lucabrugnolini/ForecastingCombinations.jl/README.md

 The complexity is _O((T-Ts)*2^iBest)_ where _T_ is the sample size, _Ts_ is the number of observation in the initial estimation window.

 ## Example
-Forecasting US non-farm-payroll one and two months ahead `H = [1,2]` using a dataset containing 116 US variables taken from McCracken and Ng (2015). `iBest` is set to 16.
+Forecasting US non-farm-payroll one and two months ahead `H = [1,2]` using a dataset containing 116 US variables taken from (https://amstat.tandfonline.com/doi/abs/10.1080/07350015.2015.1086655 "McCracken and Ng (2015)"). `iBest` is set to 16.
 The code below is an example of parallelization on `N_CORE`.

 ```julia